Ebrudra/studio/README.md

 # SprintPilot

 This is a Next.js and Genkit application built in Firebase Studio.
-It uses **Firebase Firestore** for data storage.
+It uses a local file system for data storage and offers optional cloud sync with **Firebase Firestore**.

+## Architecture Overview

+SprintPilot uses a **local-first** architecture.
+All sprint and report data is saved directly to your local file system in a `data/` directory.
+This makes the application fast and allows for offline use.

+For backup and collaboration, you can selectively sync **completed** sprints to a Firebase Firestore database.

 ## Running Locally